plumed/plumed2/plugins/pycv/README.md

 ### Developer compilation

-If your plumed version is inferior to 2.10, or you want to contribute to this module, the procedure is slighly more compex:
+If you want to contribute to this module, the procedure is slighly more compex:
 ```bash
 ./prepareMakeForDevelop.sh